Azure/azurehpc/README.md

 #### Private IP

 The scripts allow PRIVATE IP of resources to be retrieved.
-This is the format: `private_ip.<RESOURCE-NAME>`.
+This is the format: `ip.<RESOURCE-NAME>`.

 > Note: this assumes the resource name to be in the same resource group than the one defined in the configuration file.